lit/lit/dev-docs/design/how-lit-html-works.md

 Notice that there are three markers that are associated with the example's three dynamic values contained in the `TemplateResult`'s `values` array.

+> **Note**
+> In the prepared example HTML string above, the syntax `<?lit$1234$>` represents a [`ProcessingInstruction`](https://developer.mozilla.org/en-US/docs/Web/API/ProcessingInstruction) and is parsed and inserted into the `<template>` element as the comment node: `<!--?lit$1234$-->`.
+This is an optimization to reduce the number of bytes per marker.

 #### Create a `<template>` element

 The prepared HTML string is used to set the `innerHTML` of a new `<template>` element.
 This causes the browser to parse the template HTML.
-The prepared `<template>` element is assigned to `Template.el`.
+The prepared `<template>` element is assigned to the `Template`'s `el` class field.

-> **Note**
-> In the prepared example HTML string above, the syntax `<?lit$1234$>` represents a [`ProcessingInstruction`](https://developer.mozilla.org/en-US/docs/Web/API/ProcessingInstruction) and is parsed and inserted into the `<template>` element as the comment node: `<!--?lit$1234$-->`.
-This is an optimization to reduce the number of bytes per dynamic annotation.

 This step is safe from XSS vulnerabilities or other malicious input because only the static strings are used and no dynamic values are inserted.
-Furthermore the `<template>` element only holds HTML, so scripts don't run, styles don't apply, custom elements don't upgrade, etc.
+Also recall that the `<template>` element only holds HTML, so scripts don't run, styles don't apply, custom elements don't upgrade, etc.

-#### Create the `TemplateParts`
+#### Create the `TemplatePart`s

 A `TemplatePart` is metadata storing where a dynamic JavaScript value should be set on the DOM.
 Each `TemplatePart` contains the depth-first index of the node it is associated with, along with the type of expression (`'text'` or `'attribute'`) and the name of the attribute.

-`TemplateParts` are found by walking the tree of nodes in the `<template>` element and finding the marker annotations.
+`TemplatePart`s are found by walking the tree of nodes in the `<template>` element and finding the marker annotations.
 If a marker is found, either in an attribute, as a marker comment node, or in text content, a `TemplatePart` is created and stored in the `parts` class field.

-When traversing the tree of nodes, `Template` does different work for specific Node types:
+When traversing the tree of nodes, the following work is done for the different Node types:

 ##### Element